Whisky or Whiskey - What’s the Difference?

 Whiskey vs. Whisky

 However, if you are eager to expand your expertise and would like us to explain why the excellent elixir from Eire employs an extra e then read on.
-Enjoy.
+Enjoy!

 Why is it Whiskey in Ireland but Whisky in Scotland?

-The word whisky comes from the Gaelic word usquebaugh, which translates into English as “the water of life”.
+The word Whisky comes from the Gaelic word usquebaugh, which translates into English as “the water of life”.
 Uisge (usque) meaning water, beatha (baugh) meaning life.
 Pronounced “a-squi-ball” or “a-squi-bar”, usquebaugh dates from the 15th century and was traditionally any strong spirit that would invigorate you; think also of aqua vitae, aquavit or the French eau de vie and you get the idea.
-Over time though, usquebaugh became synonymous with whiskey (and whisky, but we’re getting to that).
+Over time though, usquebaugh became synonymous with Whiskey (and Whisky, but we’re getting to that).

 Irish monks brought the distillation process to the Emerald Isle after their travels on the continent in 1405.
 Distillation was already common practice on the continent as Phoenician sailors had been using the process as early as 2500 BC in order to make saltwater drinkable.
-The earliest Scottish record wasn't until 1494, for the sale of 1,120 lbs of malt to make aqua vita, or, you’ve guessed it, usquebaugh.
+The earliest Scottish record wasn't until 1494, for the sale of 1120 lbs of malt to make aqua vita, or, you’ve guessed it, usquebaugh.
 Thus Irish producers had almost 100 extra years to perfect their craft.
-Which is just one of the reasons why Irish whiskey tends to be considered superior to Scotch (although don’t say that too loudly in Edinburgh, as we can’t be held responsible for what might happen).
+This is just one of the reasons why Irish whiskey tends to be considered superior to Scotch (although don’t say that too loudly in Edinburgh, as we can’t be held responsible for what might happen).

-Does Whiskey Taste the Same as Whisky?
+Does Whiskey taste the same as Whisky?

-What about Japanese whisky and American Whiskey
+What about Japanese Whisky and American Whiskey?

 Yes, we thought you might ask that.
 Basically, it’s a tale of two cities.
-European colonisation of America in the 1600s meant that the spirit was already well-known Stateside at the time of the Irish immigration in the late 19th and early 20th century.
-Rye whiskey had been brewed in Tennessee since around 1780 but had yet to make an impact on the East Coast, where the majority of Irish immigrants had settled.
+European colonization of America in the 1600s meant that the spirit was already well-known Stateside at the time of the Irish immigration in the late 19th and early 20th century.
+Rye Whiskey had been brewed in Tennessee since around 1780 but had yet to make an impact on the East Coast, where the majority of Irish immigrants had settled.
 It would take until the mid-1960s for Scotch to make an appearance with the arrival of George Dickel and his single malt, but by then it was too late.
-Whiskey it was and whiskey it will remain.
+Whiskey it was and Whiskey it will remain.

-And the Rest of the World?
+And for the rest of the world?

-At the end of the day, Scotch whisky and Irish whiskey have more in common with each other than they would like to admit.
+At the end of the day, Scotch Whisky and Irish Whiskey have more in common with each other than they would like to admit.
 But, as with every family, the smallest things give the biggest contrast, and the two spirits are as alike as they are different.
 Spelling aside.